 An excess is the money employees pay upfront towards a claim before the policy covers the rest.
 Adding an excess can cut the cost of the scheme by reducing the insurer’s overall bill for your workers’ medical care.
 Excesses commonly start from £100 (although an excess of zero is possible).

-Not every scheme includes psychiatric care as standard, even though it’s one of the most sought-after options.
+Not every business health insurance policy includes psychiatric and mental health cover as standard, even though it’s one of the most sought-after options.
 However, it can also be one of the most expensive.
 This reflects how difficult some mental health conditions are to treat.

 Most policies cover surgical procedures such as cataract removal or wisdom tooth extraction.
 However, routine dental and optical treatments such as checkups and eye tests don’t tend to be covered.
 Adding this option allows employees to claim for such expenses.

-The type of medical underwriting you choose will have a big impact on what your scheme covers.
+The type of medical underwriting you choose can have a big impact on what your scheme covers and the price per employee.

 The two most common types of underwriting are: